Western Allied invasion of Germany: Occupation process

+The German government ordered everyone to evacuate at first; many complied, including most officials, but aside from Aachen about one third remained.
+By 1945 the government no longer encouraged evacuation, fearing the chaos from waves of western refugees meeting the waves of eastern refugees from the German evacuation from Central and Eastern Europe.
 When Allied soldiers arrived in a town, its leaders and remaining residents typically used white flags, bedsheets, and tablecloths to signal surrender.
 The officer in charge of the unit capturing the area, typically a company or battalion, accepted responsibility over the town.
 Soldiers posted copies of General Eisenhower's Proclamation No. 1, which began with "We come as a victorious army, not as oppressors."
 The proclamation demanded compliance with all orders by the commanding officer, instituted a strict curfew and limited travel and confiscated all communications equipment and weapons.

+"I" detachments moved with the front line, briefly stopping in towns to post the proclamation, issue orders, remove obvious Nazis, and perhaps appoint a new burgomeister.
 After a day or two, specialized Office of Military Government, United States (OMGUS) units took over.
 Soldiers requisitioned housing and office space as needed from residents.
 At first, this was done informally with occupants evicted immediately and taking with them few personal possessions, but the process became standardized, with three hours' notice and OMGUS personnel providing receipts for buildings' contents.
 The displaced residents nonetheless had to find housing on their own.

+Combat officers untrained in military government improvised when specialized units were unavailable.
+Some used local police as security until advised to disarm them; others were glad to learn that they were temporary dictators of the town they had captured, and immediately arrested local Nazi leaders.

+All adult civilians received a registration card, and house-by-house searches often found weapon caches that residents probably did not turn in because of fear.
+If the burgomeister had fled or was a Nazi, finding new local administrators was difficult as most with ability were Nazi Party members, and those who had fled had taken most documents.
+Troops often consulted local clergy and church records early in the occupation process, but distinguishing between Catholic clergy acting in the public interest and benefiting the Catholic Center Party was difficult.
+German resistance groups' nominees sometimes were as difficult to work with as Nazis.